q: where are you based?

 q: what music is used?

 a: i'll choose your music. i used to let people choose their own music, but i decided to change that fairly recently for two reasons: 1. you technically need specific licences to use popular music, and the horror stories that i've heard about people being caught out using music without these licences is pretty scary.
-2. the music is one of the main emotional driving forces behind your video, so it can potentially hamper what i can do creatively if i only have a small selection of songs to choose from. i have access to a huge library of high quality, licensed tracks that i can go through in order to edit your video in the best way that i possibly can. don't worry though, i'll have a chat with you before hand to see what style and genre of music you prefer, what artists and songs you like to listen to etc. in order for me to not only choose what's right for your video, but also something that you'll enjoy listening to. i also like that when you see the video, the experience is completely new for you. popular music can sometimes over-power the visuals.
+2. the music is one of the main emotional driving forces behind your video, so it can potentially hamper what i can do creatively if i only have a small selection of songs to choose from. i have access to a huge library of high quality, licensed tracks that i can go through in order to edit your video in the best way that i possibly can. don't worry though, i'll have a chat with you before hand to see what style and genre of music you prefer, what artists and songs you like to listen to etc. in order for me to not only choose what's right for your video, but also something that you'll enjoy listening to. i also like that when you see the video for the first time, the experience is completely new for you; well-known, popular music can sometimes over-power the visuals.

 q: will the videos be shared publicly?